-List the fair market value of each class of assets and your U.S. adjusted basis in the class of assets.
+List the fair market value (in U.S. dollars) of each class of assets and your U.S. adjusted basis (in U.S. dollars) in the class of assets.
 You can use good faith estimates of fair market value and basis.
 Formal appraisals are not required.